UDL-TF/TF2Chart/README.md

     installInotifyTools: true
     events: [close_write, create, delete, moved_to, moved_from]
     debounceSeconds: 2
+    pollIntervalSeconds: 300 # fallback cadence when inotify events are missing
 ```

-The watcher attempts to install `inotify-tools` automatically on Alpine/Debian/RHEL images and falls back to a timed re-merge loop if the binary is unavailable.
+The watcher attempts to install `inotify-tools` automatically on Alpine/Debian/RHEL images and now keeps a background polling loop (`pollIntervalSeconds`) so merges happen even on filesystems that do not emit inotify events (for example, NFS).
+Each pass also removes dangling symlinks inside the view layer, preventing stale references when files are deleted upstream.
 You can override `command`/`args` or supply custom `watchPaths` when monitoring additional directories.

 ## Development